cloudflare/cloudflare-docs/content/api-shield/security/graphql-protection/_index.md

 ## Availability

-GraphQL Malicious Query Protection is available for all API Shield customers.
-Enterprise customers who have not purchased API Shield can get started by [enabling the API Shield trial](https://dash.cloudflare.com/?to=/:account/:zone/security/api-shield) in the Cloudflare Dashboard or contacting your account manager.
+GraphQL malicious query protection is available for all API Shield customers.
+Enterprise customers who have not purchased API Shield can get started by [enabling the API Shield trial](https://dash.cloudflare.com/?to=/:account/:zone/security/api-shield) in the Cloudflare dashboard or contacting your account manager.

 ## Limitations